dionyziz/ting/etc/spec/ARCHITECTURE.md

 The server can publish the following messages:

+* `login-response`: Indicates if a user logged in on the server.
+It includes two parameters.
+The `success` parameter which is a boolean that indicates if the log in procedure succeded.
+The second parameter is a string called `error` in case the log in failed and describes the error that occured, otherwise it is called `people` and is an array of strings which are usernames that are online the time that the user logged in.

 * `join`: Indicates a user has joined a channel.
 Includes two parameters, the `username` and the `channel`.
 This message is also sent back to the user who has attempted to join a channel if it was successful.
 All users present in a